Vacation Rentals in Pembroke Pines

 FAQs: Vacation Rentals in Pembroke Pines

-During which months are vacation rentals cheaper in Pembroke Pines?
+During which months are vacation rentals more expensive in Pembroke Pines?

-When it comes to booking a vacation rental in Pembroke Pines, the highest prices can usually be seen in the month of February (with an average of $311 per night), followed by November ($310.95), and January ($310.23).
+When booking a vacation rental in Pembroke Pines, the highest prices are usually found in the month of December (with an average of $262 per night), followed by February ($254), and then March ($225).